trimstray/nginx-admins-handbook/README.md

 - high performance caching server
 - full-fledged web platform

-Generally it provides the core of complete web stacks, and is designed to help build scalable web applications.
+Generally it provides the core of complete web stacks and is designed to help build scalable web applications.
 For me, it is a one of the best and most important service that I used in my SysAdmin career.

 ----